-Throughout the year, the Fund has worked on establishing procedures for collecting relevant data to calculate these indicators.
+Throughout the year, the Fund has worked on establishing procedures for collecting relevant data to calculate these indicators more accurately.
+Where possible the Fund incorporated reporting requirements into contracts with suppliers and contractors to ensure higher data quality.
 Additionally, the Fund has refined and aligned the methodology behind these calculations with the prevailing regulations and methodology.
-Moreover, supplier emissions have been assessed and integrated these findings into the overall ESG requirements.
+Moreover, the Fund has assessed supplier emissions and integrated these findings into the overall ESG requirements.